pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 (scripting_search_management)=
 ## Search management

-Due to the way Gravwell's search system works, some of the functions in this section return Search structs (written as `search` in the parameters) while others return search IDs (written as `searchID` in the parameters).
+Due to the way DatalaiQ's search system works, some of the functions in this section return Search structs (written as `search` in the parameters) while others return search IDs (written as `searchID` in the parameters).
 Each Search struct contains a search ID which can be accessed as `search.ID`.

 Search structs are used to actively read entries from a search, while search IDs tend to refer to inactive searches to which we may attach or otherwise manage.